Showviq/Dotfiles/README.md

 # Dotfiles
-A simple but elegant workstation
+A simple but elegant workstation.